Board-Certified Veterinarians

 AAFCO Nutrition Standards Explained

 There’s a big difference between “formulated to meet” and “feeding trial tested.”
-We explain exactly what to look for on the label — and why it matters.
+We explain exactly what to look for on the label.

 Preventive Dental Care

-Dental disease affects 80% of dogs by age 3 — and it impacts far more than just teeth, including heart, liver, and kidneys.
+Dental disease affects 80% of dogs by age 3.
 We cover home care and professional cleaning protocols.

 CPDT-KA Certified Methods